uk-gov-mirror/companieshouse.web-security-node/README.md

 ## Cross Site Request Forgery (CSRF) protection

-Express middleware which will protect an application from Cross Site Request Forgery (CSRF) attacks.
+This library provides a Express middleware Request Handler which will protect an application from Cross Site Request Forgery (CSRF) attacks.
 The middleware works by looking for a token within the request which should match a token held within the CHS session.
 The middleware will expect all requests from methods which modify data (for example `POST`/`DELETE`/`PUT`) to include the CSRF token.
-This implements a [Synchronisation Token Pattern approach](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern)
+This implements a
+[Synchronisation Token Pattern approach](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern)

 ### Installation instructions